daai25/course_material/week-01/03-Operation/luigi_news/doc/tutorial-part03.md

 ### Step 1: The Extract Task
 This first task will be responsible for running the Scrapy spider we just built.

-Fill in the file `extract/tasks.py` with this code.
+Create the file `extract/tasks.py` and copy the following code.

 ```python
 import luigi